nottaro/littleroot/content/_index.md

 Hi!
 I'm Jonathan!
 This is a website I made as a side project!
 Thanks to Thomas Han and Edward Huynh for helping!

+I'm a proud member of [the town](town.md).

 Originally my notes were on paper, but I'm working on copying them over!
 This is why my Methods and Specialist notes aren't complete...

-These notes are on Obsidian!
-You can also ask me on Discord for them!
+These notes are on Obsidian, and run using [jzha0](https://github.com/jackyzha0)'s Quartz, with Github Pages.
+You can also ask me on Discord for them.

 Subjects:
 1. [Chemistry](Chemistry/Chemistry.md)